SCH-INIT/otp-relay/UPDATE-PIPELINE.md

 - the edited file is under `docs/help/`
 - the markdown uses the correct wizard step block, for example `<!-- wizard:password_reset -->`
-- the workflow `deploy-help-docs.yml` triggered after the push to `main`
+- the workflow `deploy-help-docs.yml` triggered after the push
 - the Actions log shows `python3 scripts/build_help_docs.py` completed successfully
 - `frontend/help/wizard-guide.json` was generated in the runner workspace
-- `/opt/otp-relay/frontend/help/wizard-guide.json` exists on the Pi
+- `/opt/otp-relay/frontend/help/wizard-guide.json` exists on the server
 - the browser is not showing cached portal data

-Verify from the Pi:
+Verify from the server:

 ```bash
 curl -s http://127.0.0.1:8000/help/wizard-guide.json | python3 -m json.tool >/dev/null